localstack/localstack-extensions/aws-replicator/README.md

 ## Change Log

+* `0.1.19`: Print human-readable message for invalid regexes in resource configs; fix logic for proxying S3 requests with host-based addressing
 * `0.1.18`: Update environment check to use SDK Docker client and enable starting the proxy from within Docker (e.g., from the LS main container as part of an init script)
 * `0.1.17`: Add basic support for ARN-based pattern-matching for `secretsmanager` resources
 * `0.1.16`: Update imports for localstack >=3.6 compatibility